lothar243/CSCI150Lectures/module3.md

 ## set

-What are they? - collection of objects, mutable, no order
+[YouTube - Socratica - Sets in Python (6:33)](https://www.youtube.com/watch?v=sBvaPopWOmQ)What are they? - collection of objects, mutable, no order

 ### methods